 Of course sign up for an account with them first.
 You will need to read through their “premium catalog” requirements.
 Your book will NOT be distributed anywhere but on smashwords.com unless you comply with all the formatting, legal details and quality control they require.
 When you upload your manuscript (in a .doc format – NOT .docx) and cover image (typically .jpg) it will automatically be put through an automated, computer check called auto-vetter.
 If you have no immediate errors or issues, then your work will be submitted for a manual review.
 The manual review can take up to 3 weeks to be completed.
 If you don’t pass the manual review, you will not be added to the premium catalog and your book will go no further until you correct the issues cited.
 Once your book is accepted, expect your book to take 3-4 weeks to be available for purchase on the sites you choose to distribute to.
 I choose to distribute to only the distributors I can’t access directly.

 Money is always important.
 With smashwords, there is a big lag in payment from the third party.
 Your numbers will be reported up to a month before payment is made to smashwords.
 Smashwords pays quarterly, typically the last day (up to the 10th day of the following month) of January, April, July and October.
 You will only receive payment for what was received by the last day of the previous month.
 So in January, you will be paid for the payments received from October 1st until December 31st.
 The selling site (Sony, Deisel etc.) will take a portion of your list price for themselves, then smashwords will take another cut, so be aware of the double dipping.
-That’s why I only use them for the ones I can’t access directly.
-Additionally, if you do not have one, you will need to sign up for a paypal account, since smashwords pays via paypal.
+Additionally, if you do not have one, you will need to sign up for a PayPal account, since smashwords pays via PayPal.

 Of course, sign up for an account first.
-You will always sign some sort of contract when you sign up with these direct publishing companies.
-They have the right to adjust the price of your book at their choosing.
+You will always sign some sort of contract when you sign up.
+Beware, they have the right to adjust the price of your book at their choosing.
 Amazon is the one site that will lower your price if they get wind of your book being priced lower on any other site out there.
-I sell the most on amazon.
 It is the number one market for e-books to be sold. (iTunes/iBookstore is a close second.)
 You will have a bookshelf where you maintain all of your books.
 Be aware that once you publish something, regardless of if you unpublish it, it will always sit on your main docking board.

-Amazon and Apple are your only International platforms.
+Amazon offers International platforms.
 You will have the option to opt in or out of the international market.
 I sell far more internationally on Apple than Amazon, however, I still opt in (by selecting that I have the rights for the book internationally).
 You will receive a separate paycheck for Amazon US versus UK, France, Italy etc.

 Amazon pays monthly, however they are on a 60 day delay.
-What I sold in January, I am paid for at the end of March.
-The good thing about amazon is they are prompt, often early actually.
-I’m typically paid between the 26th-28th of the month.
+What I sold in January, I am paid for on the final day of March (unless it falls on a weekend; then it will be the Friday before the weekend).
+The good thing about Amazon is they are prompt.
+I’m always paid the last day of the month.
 Amazon is set up with varying available profit margins based on regions.
 In the US & UK store: anything priced $2.98 and below will only receive a 35% payout of the list price sold.
 Items priced $2.99 and above will receive a 70% payout of the list price sold.
 In all other territories, currently they are capped at a 35% royalty rate regardless of pricing.

 Amazon / Kdp Select.

 There has been a big debate about this.
-Essentially, if you are willing to sell your book exclusively through Amazon, they will give you a portion of the profits of Amazon Premium, however, it is based on how many times your book is downloaded/purchased as to approximately how much you will receive.
-They’ve put out big totals, however, being that this is your first book, you will want the face time elsewhere.
+Essentially, if you are willing to sell your book exclusively through Amazon, they will give you a portion of the profits of Amazon Premium, however, it is based on how many pages are read by a customer.
+So, just because a customer downloads it doesn’t mean you will be paid on it.
+They’ve put out big totals ($16-26 million per month to split), however, being that this is (I’m guessing) your first book, you will want the face time elsewhere.
 You have to build yourself up first.
-Once you have several books under your belt, a solid ‘fan’ base who will definitely download your book regardless of location, then you can consider this.
+Once you have several books under your belt, a solid reader base who will definitely download your book regardless of location, then you can consider this.
 I still am not a fan of it anyways because you are cutting out a chunk of your audience through the exclusivity, and the likelihood that you will recoup the profit loss or receive more is a big question mark.
 This is something you can dig deeper into on your own if you’re interested though.

 Barnes and Noble is ranked 4th in terms of marketplaces for e-books, but that is a big difference.
-To put it in perspective, I earn roughly $700 on Amazon for every $100 earned on B&N. I keep my books on B&N though because the money does make a difference at the end of the month sometimes.
-The more exposure, the better too.
 People upgrade and change e-book readers constantly.
-I started with a B&N Nook and ended with an Amazon Kindle.
+I started with a B&N Nook and ended with an Amazon Kindle, mainly because of layout, customization abilities, and price of e-books (Amazon is almost always cheapest).
 Your audience will carry you with them when they transfer e-book readers, but only if they were aware of you.

 Apple: iTunes & iBookstore: www.itunesconnect.apple.com

-Apple is a completely different ball game, but to me, well worth jumping through the hoops to contract with.
-Now you can opt to go through smashwords for distribution on iTunes/iBookstore, however you make more money and sell in more countries by contracting directly with them.
+Apple is a completely different ball game when working with them directly.
+You can opt to go through smashwords or Draft2Digital for distribution on iTunes/iBookstore, however you make more money and sell in more countries by contracting directly with them.
 And that is your first step.
 You must submit an application to be considered for a contract to publish with them on iTunes connect.
 Once they accept you, which can take up to 2 months, then you must actually electronically sign the contract.
 Be aware, you are signing up as a publisher, despite specifying that you are an author.
 They will ask questions such as how many books you plan to publish per month etc. With Apple, they are formal and all about business.

 Here is the kicker for Apple, you cannot upload or publish your book unless you have an Apple computer product.
-You must download iTunes Producer in order to submit your work to them for distribution.
-It is in iTunes Producer that you will be have to one by one add the countries of distribution and where you will be forced to upload your manuscript in a .epub form (everyone else typically wants a .doc.)
+You must download iTunes Producer in order to submit your work to them for distribution (unless going through a third party).
+It is in iTunes Producer that you will have to one by one add the countries of distribution and where you will be forced to upload your manuscript in an .epub form (everyone else typically wants a .doc.)
 Beware, they will recommend that you pay for a software that turns your .doc manuscript into an .epub file (which is an e-book reading platform/scripting).
 They will also try to tell you you must pay for and submit for a ITIN/ESBN.
 I found a way around both of these, and it’s the BIGGEST reason why I use smashwords.
 Use your free ISBN, that you set up through smashwords, on Apple.
-As for the epub issue, download your published book from smashwords in the epub version (B&N).
-On an Apple comp, it will then be in your downloads.
+As for the epub issue, download your published book from smashwords or from Barnes & Noble Press in the epub version.
+(On an Apple comp, it will then be in your downloads.)
 When you select the file to upload through iTunes Producer, just upload it from your downloads.
 Then you met both requirements without shelling out a dime.

-Apple pays monthly as well (quarterly to 3rd party distributors like smashwords).
+Apple pays monthly as well.
 They pay 35-40 days after the close of the previous month though.
 So what I sold in January I would get paid for between March 5-10th.
 Depending on the previous month’s number of days, I’m typically paid from Apple between the 4th -6th of the month.
 They combine all earnings internationally and make one payment to you.
 Be aware that your payment amount will fluctuate by several dollars.
 Apple converts your profits/payout schedule based on the currency value for the day of payment.
 You will see the currency value fluctuate based on the value to the dollar daily until your actual payment is made.
 It’s never been more than a $5 fluctuation; so don’t worry too much about it.
 I just mention this in case you’re a strict budgeter.

 Something to note, per Kobo’s Terms of Service contract, you cannot price them above any other third party, meaning, like Amazon, they must be equal to or lower than all other distributors in terms of pricing for your books.
 Their royalties are set at 70% of the SRP (suggested retail price) for e-books $2.99 and above, and 45% of the SRP for e-books priced lower than that.
 (They pay 20% royalties on print books.)
-Another important thing to know is that while they pay 45 days after the close of the month, so what I sold in January I would be paid for on or around March 15th, they will not pay you until your royalties are equal to, or above, $100.
-If your royalties are $99.99 or less, they will accrue and Kobo will pay you either when you reach $100 or above (on the pay schedule) or when six months has passed.
-Like other distributors, when you go through a third party, such as smashwords, they pay out quarterly, but again with the same $100 requirement.
+Another important thing to know is that while they pay 45 days after the close of the month, so what I sold in January I would be paid for on or around March 15th, they will not pay you until your royalties are equal to, or above, a certain threshold.
+They will accrue and Kobo will pay you either when you reach that threshold or above (on the pay schedule) or when six months has passed.
 For indies, Kobo pays like B&N, Amazon and Apple, via EFT or direct deposit.
-You will enter all of your payment information upon signing up.
+As with the other distributors, you will enter all of your payment information upon signing up.